-This is not a call for states to privatize their state lotteries – that ship has likely sailed long ago.
+This is not a call for states to privatize their state lotteries – that was determined long ago.
 However, states that are considering the best way to regulate the new forms of gambling that are becoming available under state law should think twice about trying to shoehorn them into an existing regulatory structure where they plainly do not belong.

 Gambling requires sensible and firm regulation, but regulatory bodies must be independent and solely focused on public safety and maximizing economic potential.
 A state lottery agency simply does not fit the bill.

 States such as Virginia, Tennessee, North Carolina and even Hawaii have the opportunity to establish a new gold standard for gambling regulation in the United States.
-Regulation isn’t exciting, but it is necessary, and taking the steps to set up the right structure today will continue to pay dividends for states for decades to come.
+Regulation isn’t exciting, but it is necessary.
+Taking the steps to set up the right structure today will continue to pay dividends for states for decades to come.

 Once a duplicative, new state agency is created, it becomes rather difficult to disband it, as its stakeholders will come to its defense.
 Better to get these things right from the start.